 Oct 2014: Happy to be visiting with colleagues this month to give invited talks at CWI in Amsterdam, a workshop on computational learning of language models in Stockholm, and an ETS-sponsored vocabulary assessment workshop in Princeton, NJ.

 K. Collins-Thompson.
-(To appear.)
 Computational assessment of text readability: a survey of current and future research.
-ITL International Journal of Applied Linguistics, Sept 2014.
-(Working paper here)
+In: François, Thomas and Delphine Bernhard (eds.), Recent Advances in Automatic Readability Assessment and Text Simplification.
+Special issue of International Journal of Applied Linguistics 165:2 (2014). (pp. 97-135) (Working paper here)